Mooler0410/puguJin/_pages/about.md

 <span style="color:red">**I am actively seeking an internship position for 2024, available in either the Spring, Summer, or Fall.
 Please kindly [contact me](mailto:jhy0410@tamu.edu) if there is a good fit.**</span>

-My research interests lie in the general area of machine learning, NLP and data mining.
+My research interests lie in LLMs, the general area of machine learning.

 # News
+- *2024.01*: Our new paper about LLMs' context window extention is now avaivale at Arxiv.
+In this paper, we propose Self-Extend to elicit LLMs' inherent long context ability without any fine-tuning.
+It significantly improve the long contextn performance of LLMs (Llama-2 families, Mistral, and the newly released SOLAR) and even can beat many fine-tuning based long-context method!
+Go for a check:[Self-Extend](https://arxiv.org/abs/2401.01325)!
+Any discussion is welcomed!
 - *2023.09*: One paper accepted by NeurIPS2023.
 - *2023.05*: One paper accepted by TMLR, [Retiring ∆DP](https://openreview.net/forum?id=LjDFIWWVVa)!
 - *2023.04*: New preprint [Survey on LLMs](https://arxiv.org/abs/2304.13712)!